-Through the use of website popups, you can quickly grab a site visitors attention and get your message(s) across.
+Through the use of website popups, you can quickly grab a site visitor’s attention and get your message(s) across.
 Unfortunately, they sometimes get a bad wrap, but they can be one of the most efficient ways to do it.
 You can also use them for future retargeting and remarketing purposes.
-Helping you create that clear picture of who your customers are and how to target them.
+Helping you create a clear picture of who your customers are and how to target them.

 Here are a few examples of how to create a personalized popup:

 - A welcome back message for returning customers

 - A popup that is triggered at specific engagement points (scrolling, time on page, page viewed, link clicked, cursor position, etc.)

 - Exit popups to encourage customers to stay or recommendations to other content they may like